-Seriously though, this is one of my favorite tricks, because it’s so incredibly simple but wields a ton of power at the same time.
+This trick is so incredibly simple but wields a ton of power at the same time.

 The first thing any writer needs to understand about their craft when it comes to writing a book that engages the reader is that half of any story is always written in the reader’s heart.
 Without a reader, your story is just strings of words on a page, and every person brings a different perspective to it.

 Your job is not to force them to see everything as you see it in every detail, but to guide the eyes of their heart in the direction of what you saw and trust them to put the pieces together as they belong.